BielRoig/hfeb-guide/content/docs/matchup-spread/the-rock.md

 > "Can the opponent's hand beat Survival?"

 This matchup rewards the ability to read the opponent's hand and pick the right axis.

-If the opponent has creature removal but no enchantment answer, Survival becomes the best plan.
-If the opponent has Naturalize but no creature removal, Hermit Druid can be the correct line.
 If the opponent only has discard and pressure, sometimes all you need is to draw a high-impact piece and force the game.

 ## Duress and Cabal Therapy

 Against The Rock, **Duress** is often even more important than **Cabal Therapy**.

 In general you shouldn't sideboard in too many discard spells against decks that already run discard, because you risk entering a resource war where both hands empty out.
-But Duress has a special value: it gives you precise information.
+But Duress has a special value: it guarantees to hit something.
+This is important since many answers can be redundant.
 And information is fundamental.

 Imagine you have both **Hermit Druid** and **Survival of the Fittest** in hand, without knowing what the opponent has.